Company Name: StemFoods

 And yes, you could be successful.
 If nothing else, you may earn some money just selling the products.
 That’s especially true if you have an audience who is passionate about their health.

 There are also some advantages.
 For one thing, you are selling by referral.
-This means that you earn commissions on the orders of your customers – so you don’t have to buy product and resell it.
+This means that you earn commissions on the orders of your customers – so you don’t have to buy a product and resell it.

 Additionally, you don’t have to rely on parties to make sales.
 Instead, you can sell on an individual basis.
 You can also rely on the company’s website.
 As long as customers enter your Distributor Identification Number, you earn the commission.

 Because of this, you could also promote the products in other ways, such as by building your own website and/or using social media as a way to drive traffic.
-This aspect mostly helps for sales, not recruitment.
+This aspect mostly helps with sales, not recruitment.
 Still, it is an interesting direction to consider and one way to potentially increase sales.

 For that matter, the commission rate from StemFoods is impressive, ranging from 30% to 50% for direct sales you make.
-The exact rate seems to vary depending on whether you are a personal, premium or elite affiliate, which is based on the amount you purchase when you first join.
+The exact rate seems to vary depending on whether you are a personal, premium, or elite affiliate, which is based on the amount you purchase when you first join.

 Even at the base level though, 30% commission is appealing and makes it easier to earn income.
 That’s particularly true if you are using your own site to drive traffic and get sales.